mgoltzsche/beets-websearch/README.md

 A temporary beets library is written to `./data`.
 It can be removed by calling `make clean-data`.

-To generate example data, run:
+To download example data, run:
 ```sh
 make example-data
 ```